Eitbar Hussain Bartar: Life

 Eitbar Hussain Bartar was born in Khairabad in April 1889.
 He was a Tehsildar of lashkar (Gwalior).
-He was also a great a philosopher, a poet, a religious scholar of Khairabad in India.
-After the retirement of majestate he writes many poets and nazms.
-He was a son of great Indian Urdu Poet Muztar Khairabadi, and his brothers is Jan Nisar Akhtar and Yadgar Hussain Nashtar.
-Nephews are Javed Akhtar poet, lyricist and script writer in Bollywood, Salman Akhtar.
+He was also a philosopher, poet, and religious scholar.
+After the retirement of majestate he wrote many poets and nazms.
+His father was Muztar Khairabadi, and his brothers were Jan Nisar Akhtar and Yadgar Hussain Nashtar.
+His nephews are Javed Akhtar and Salman Akhtar.